mbund/blog/src/content/blog/homelab.md

 ### Observability

 I used Prometheus and Grafana as I had planned.
 There is an excellent [Helm chart](https://github.com/prometheus-community/helm-charts) available to do basically everything for you.
 It actually highlights another feature of Kubernetes that I didn't mention earlier, which is Helm.
 Helm is a package manager for Kubernetes, and since Kubernetes deployments are so common, there are first-party Helm charts available for most projects.
-This is a huge time saver because you don't have to configure all of the Kubernetes resources yourself, you just have to fill in some values in a `values.yaml` file, most of which are specfic configuration for the project and not fiddling with ports and pods and metrics and all that nonsense.
+This is a huge time saver because you don't have to configure all of the Kubernetes resources yourself, you just have to fill in some values in a `values.yaml` file, most of which are specific configuration for the project and not fiddling with ports and pods and metrics and all that nonsense.

-This Prometheus and Grafana chart lets installes CRDs (Custom Resource Definitions) into the cluster for metrics.
+This Prometheus and Grafana chart lets installs CRDs (Custom Resource Definitions) into the cluster for metrics.
 What that means in English is that charts can define where Prometheus should scrape (with HTTP requests) the `/metrics` or whatever app specific endpoint there is.

 With Grafana you can set up alerts to notify you when things go wrong.
 In addition to this I also use [Uptime Kuma](https://uptime.kuma.pet) to monitor resources outside of my cluster (like the relay).
 I get alerts through a webhook to a private [Matrix](https://matrix.org) room with my main account and a bot account.